yuchyang/Real-Time-Bird-Recognition-App/README.md

 # Real-Time-Bird-Recognition-App
-please use 'git lfs clone' to clone this project use 'pod intall' to intall pods
+please use 'git lfs clone' to clone this project \n use 'pod intall' to intall pods